+Before we get to that let’s look at why it makes sense to own some Bullion.
 We live in a world where the main driving force behind this illusory economic recovery is hot money and fraudulent data manipulation.
-According to Government stats, inflation is nonexistent, but anyone with a grain for grey matter understands that this is not the real case.
+According to Government stats, inflation is nonexistent.
+However, anyone with a grain of grey matter understands that this is not the real case.
 Rents, education and medical costs are soaring, and salaries are dropping when inflation is factored in.
 In simple words, you are working more and more for less and less.
 This is not the American dream, but it is more in line with one of the worst scenes from a very scary movie.

-Learn how to invest in the markets and make sure you don’t end up at the mercy of some Corporation to pay your pension or government controlled social security.
-Put up to 10% of your funds into bullion, but do it gradually and use strong pullbacks to establish positions.
+Learn how to invest in the markets and make sure you don’t end up at the mercy of some Corporation to pay your pension or government-controlled social security.
+Put up to 5%-10% of your funds into bullion, but do it gradually and use strong pullbacks to establish positions.
 Once the trend in Gold turns bullish, you can increase your stake to 20%.

 We have a bullish MACD crossover on the monthly charts, and for the first time years, the trend is mildly positive.
 Now if Gold manages to close above 1500, then a test of the 1800 ranges with a possible overshoot to 1920 is likely.
 Silver is a laggard, and it will only start to take off after the action starts to heat up in the Gold markets, but Silver is likely to outperform Gold Bullion in percentage terms.
 The pattern (currently) is stronger for Bitcoin than it is for Gold; however, things could change fast.
 In the short term time frames though Bitcoin investors should consider waiting for Bitcoin to let out some steam before deploying new capital.